It’s been proven that lion’s mane mushrooms promote nerve growth, but do they help relieve nerve pain?

 Cisplatin is one of the most effective anticancer drugs, commonly used to treat solid tumors.
 However, people who take high doses of it often experience neuropathic pain.
 This severely limits the dosage cancer patients can receive, and, in turn, the efficacy of the drug.

-In this study, the researchers gave half of the animals both cisplatin and a lion’s mane hot water extract, while the other half were only given cisplatin.
+In this study, the researchers gave half of the animals both cisplatin and a lion’s mane hot aqueous extract, while the other half were only given cisplatin.
 The animals that were given Hericium erinaceus showed fewer signs of neuropathy and cisplatin-induced weight loss.

 The neuropathy-relieving activity of lion’s mane warrants a further detailed investigation, especially on human subjects.
 In the meantime, it can’t hurt to add this mushroom to your diet as alternative medicine if you struggle with neuropathic pain.